rllzyy/minio-resources-operator/README.md

 ## Usage

 Create bucket and user using CR.
-Look at:

-- `deploy/crds/minio.robotinfra.com_v1alpha1_miniobucket_cr.yaml`
-- `deploy/crds/minio.robotinfra.com_v1alpha1_miniouser_cr.yaml`
-- `deploy/crds/minio.robotinfra.com_v1alpha1_minioserver_cr.yaml`

-for example.
+Look at `.devcontainer/crs/*.yaml` for examples.